paulrobertlloyd/paulrobertlloyd-v3/source/journal/_posts/entries/2013-08-08-visual_design_explorations.markdown

 Although unintentional, style tiles have started to feel a little too prescriptive (maybe even 'productised'), raising interesting questions about how processes are best shared within the community.
 That said, the [style tiles][8] website is a great resource for anyone looking to instigate a more collaborative process with their clients.

 ## Element collages
-{% figure figure--caption-right "Element collage for a current project" %}
+{% figure c-figure--caption-right "Element collage for a current project" %}
 {% picture /2013/08/visual_design_explorations_element_collage.png %}
 {% endfigure %}